Cairngorms: Climate

 In terms of height, remoteness and the severe and changeable weather, the Cairngorms are the most arduous area in the United Kingdom.
 The plateau area has a Tundra climate (Köppen ET), and the shattered terrain is more like the high ground in high-arctic Canada or northern Norway than what is often observed in the European Alps or Rockies.
-The weather often deteriorates rapidly with altitude so that, when there are moderate conditions 150 m below the plateau, the top can be stormy or misty, and there can be icy or powdery snow.
+The weather often deteriorates rapidly with elevation so that, when there are moderate conditions 150 m below the plateau, the top can be stormy or misty, and there can be icy or powdery snow.
 Even when no snow is falling, the wind can whip up lying snow to produce white-out conditions for a few metres above the surface, and snowdrifts can build up rapidly in sheltered places.
 Gravel can be blown through the air, and walking can be impossible.

 The lowest recorded temperature in the United Kingdom has twice been recorded in the Cairngorms, at Braemar, where a temperature of -27.2 C, was recorded on 11 February 1895 and 10 January 1982.
 The greatest British wind speed of 176 mph was measured at Cairngorm summit weather station in January 1993.
 The weather can be very hazardous at times, with dangerous and unpredictable conditions.
 What is often described as Britain's worst mountaineering tragedy, the Cairngorm Plateau Disaster, left five children and one adult dead in November 1971.

 Cairn Gorm gets 320 cm of snow annually according to snowforecast.com.